 The sugar glider is a small, tree-dwelling marsupial originally from Indonesia and New Guinea.
-Due to their diminutive sizes and ability to form close bonds with their human caretakers, sugar gliders have become increasingly popular as pets in the United States since they were first introduced in 1994.
-Sugar gliders of either gender can make loving companions for their human owners.
+Due to their diminutive sizes of approximately 4 ounces and their ability to form close bonds with human caretakers, sugar gliders have become increasingly popular as pets in the United States since they were first introduced in 1994.
+However, they are illegal as pets in certain US states including California.

-The easiest way to discern a female sugar glider from a male is by the presence or absence of an abdominal pouch, according to the Exotic Nutrition Pet Company.
+Because sugar gliders are marsupials, the easiest way to discern a female sugar glider from a male is by the presence or absence of an abdominal pouch with four teats where the babies will develop.
 The pouch is a vertical 1/2 inch opening on the female's abdomen.
 If there is no pouch, the glider is male.

-Note that the male sugar glider's bifurcated penis resembles a long, thin worm and may be mistaken for a dislocated intestine by inexperienced owners.
+Note that the male sugar glider's bifurcated (forked) penis resembles a long, thin worm and might be mistaken for a dislocated intestine by inexperienced owners.
 Though males can be neutered, this procedure ultimately will have little impact on a sugar glider's disposition.

 Neutering the sugar glider renders his scent glands inactive.
 Bald spots located over the scent glands will fill in with new hair once the procedure is complete.
 Male sugar gliders who are altered before maturity will not develop bald spots.

 Sugar gliders can make excellent pets, no matter their gender.
-They are territorial, however, and if a glider owner plans to neuter a male, it should be done before the age of 3 months, when a glider potentially will reach sexual maturity.
+They are territorial, however, and if a glider owner plans to neuter a male, it should be done before the age of three months, when a glider potentially will reach sexual maturity.
 This will prevent marking behaviors and attempts to copulate with female companions.